Talented Bournemouth – Inspired By Adele

 Why did you choose those 2 charities?

 Tommy’s is an incredible charity they fund research into miscarriage, stillbirth and premature birth, and provide pregnancy health information to parents.
 One in four women lose a baby during pregnancy, and birth and they want every parent to have the best possible pregnancy outcomes and to take home happy, healthy babies.

 I personally have friends and family members affected by these heartbreaking issues, so this is very close to my own, and I’m sure a great deal of others hearts.

 The Daisy Network is a charity dedicated to providing information and support to women diagnosed with Premature Ovarian Insufficiency, also known as Premature Menopause.
 This is something that I’ve been recently diagnosed with.
-It was 5 years ago (I was 30) when my menopausal symptoms started and only in the last few months has my new Doctors Surgery started full investigation and treatment, I had never heard of Premature Ovarian insufficiency (early menapause) let alone what that could mean for my future and my doctors didn’t know much either.
+It was 5 years ago (I was 30) when my menopausal symptoms started and only in the last few months has my new Doctors Surgery started full investigation and treatment, I had never heard of Premature Ovarian Insufficiency (early menopause) let alone what that could mean for my future and my doctors didn’t know much either.
 It’s so important that awareness and support is raised to let other women know it happens, what the options are and that it most certainly is not the end!
 After being given the news that I had POI and therefore having our dreams of a child slowly peeled away from us we never gave up HOPE and then it happened!!!
-I fell pregnant after being diagonosed and being advised that the chance of falling pregnant was only 5% (less if you’re medically overweight) she earned the title of our little miracle, and now a beautiful, healthy, happy 2 year old she beat the odds and turned us into a family of 3.
+I fell pregnant after being diagnosed and being advised that the chance of falling pregnant was only 5% (less if you’re medically overweight) she earned the title of our little miracle, and now a beautiful, healthy, happy 2-year-old she beat the odds and turned us into a family of 3.
 Bella HOPE Walker.